 Travel is a wonderful way to get a fresh start and get rejuvenated for the season ahead.
 It can also help you to slow down and reassess wellness goals moving forward to the rest of the year.
-When planned right, even a staycation can provide physical rest, mental clarity and the change of scenery needed for a step towards improved health and better well-being.
+When planned right, even a staycation can also provide physical rest, mental clarity and the change of scenery needed for a step towards improved health and better well-being.

-The dawning of a new season is a great time to look at all your vitamins and supplements and determine if you want to change anything.
+The dawning of a new season is a great time to look at all your vitamins and supplements and determine if you want to change anything up.
 They aren’t meant to be “set it and forget it”.
 In the fall, it’s very likely that your needs are not the same as in the summer.